Comstock Review, Inc.

 Do You Have A Favorite Unsolicited Submission Discovery Or Anecdote?

-We operate anonymized two-tier reading in our contests.
-In the chapbook contest, editors screen chapbooks and send the top 25 to the final judge, who receives them without identifying information as well.
+We use anonymized 2-tier reading in our poem & chapbook contests.
+In the contests, editors screen submissions & send the top 25 to the final judge without identifying information.
+In 2015 we were shocked when Ted Kooser won the chapbook prize!

 Who Is Your Ideal Reader?

 Readers who are open, inquiring, thoughtful.
-We try to widen our readership by making copies available in local libraries, waiting rooms and (when we can) to incarcerated people.
+We try to widen our readership by making copies available in local libraries, waiting rooms and (when we can) jails.
 Our ideal reader may be new to reading poetry or a lifelong learner.
+Welcome!